webative-net/sysdev-frontend-2021/README.md

    data visualisation practices.
 If you do so, document the shortcomings you found with the current plot and motivate your improvements.

+   **For plotting the API results, I chose to use a heatmap chart from the [TOAST UI Chart](https://github.com/nhn/tui.chart/blob/main/docs/en/chart-heatmap.md) library.
+The former implementation was not so appealing and very hard to follow.
+Besides that, the plotted data was incomplete.
+There were no station names nor a legend.
+The library I used is a simple one but efficient.
+It can be customized as far as it allows us to do so or it can be replaced completely with a more advanced one if needed.**

 4. Clean up the rest of the code in this repository, with regards to modern frontend development to get it in a shape that you are comfortable with maintaining and adding small features to.